-3. The Promotion and Tenure Review Committee
+c.
+The Promotion and Tenure Review Committee

-All recommendations are reviewed by one of the two standing University Promotion and Tenure Review Committees.
-Both committees are appointed by the Chancellor upon the recommendation of the Provost or the Vice Chancellor for Health Affairs, normally from nominations submitted by the Consultative Committee of the Faculty Senate.
-As with all University-level committees, the Chancellor has ultimate responsibility regarding the membership of the two Promotion and Tenure Review Committees.
+All recommendations are reviewed by the Promotion and tenure Review Committee.
+Members of the committee are appointed by the Chancellor upon the recommendation of the Provost, normally from nominations submitted by the Consultative Committee of the Faculty Senate.
+As with all University-level committees, the Chancellor has ultimate responsibility regarding the membership of the Promotion and Tenure Review Committee.

-The Promotion and Tenure Review Committee reporting to the Provost is composed as follows: one representative from each of the three divisions of the College of Arts and Science; one representative each from the School of Engineering, the Divinity School, Peabody College, the Owen Graduate School of Management, and the Law School; and the Dean of the Graduate School.
+The Promotion and Tenure Review Committee is composed as follows: one representative from each of the three divisions of the College of Arts and Science; one representative each from the School of Engineering, the Divinity School, Peabody College, the Owen Graduate School of Management, and the Law School; and the Dean of the Graduate School.
 The Provost designates a member of the committee to serve as chair.
+Members of the Promotion and Tenure Review Committee normally serve three-year staggered terms.
+The committee reports all its decisions to the Provost and, in the case of a negative decision, to the appropriate Dean.